amabdulr/CNWG/ReviewYourChunks.md

 - **Markdown Header:**
   Begin with a Markdown header that includes the title (following the Title Rules) and the information type in bold:
   ## {{Title (following Principle Title Rules)}} (Principle)
-- **Short Description** Create a 1–2 sentence short description (20–50 words) for the principle provided.
 - **Content Structure:**
   Follow with the principle body that:
   - Uses active voice, present tense, and the appropriate tone based on the gravity.